 Under no circumstances shall a paper (or substantially the same paper) be simultaneously submitted to two or more publications, or to a second publication while still under review elsewhere, without a letter of notification to the Editor-in-Chief (EiC) or Program Chair (PC) of each affected publication.
 Failure to adhere to this policy is cause for rejection of the manuscript.
 Repeated violations may lead to a ban on future submissions at the discretion of the EiC or PC.”

 Demos provide a way to showcase an educational tool or project in a live setting.
 Not designed to be sales pitches, demonstrations are a way for the community to see the relevance, potential, and innovation of the tool and allow time for discussion with its creator.

 For SIGCSE TS 2021, Demos will be a maximum of 20 minutes each, with at least 10-15 minutes allocated for answering questions.
-The Demo format is significantly different this year with Demos held in a regular session at a fixed timeslot, rather than during coffee breaks where the longer time slot was used to accommodate audience members arriving at different times.
-These changes have been introduced to accommodate all possible scenarios for running the symposium (pure virtual or hybrid combination of face-to-face and virtual) to the best extent possible.
+The Demo format is significantly different this year with Demos held in a regular session at a fixed time slot, rather than during coffee breaks where the longer time slot was used to accommodate audience members arriving at different times.
+These changes have been introduced to accommodate the virtual setting of the symposium to the best extent possible.

 Single-Anonymous Review Process

 Initial submissions to the Demos track are reviewed with the single-anonymous review process, where the submissions are not anonymized but reviewers are anonymous to each other and to the authors.
 During the discussion of a submission in EasyChair, reviewers can refer to each other by their reviewer number on that submission’s review.